 Ironically, part of the reason is because it’s a means to meet changing consumer expectations, despite the fact that consumers don’t connect the dots between secure data sharing and improved service.

-People increasingly expect that the third-party apps they use for budgeting or saving can easily access their account data, notes Susan McLaughlin, Senior Manager of Virtusa’s BFS Division.
+People increasingly expect that the third-party apps they use for budgeting or saving can easily access their financial account data, notes Susan McLaughlin, Senior Manager of Virtusa’s BFS Division.
 On top of that, the big tech companies like Google, Amazon, Facebook and Apple are rapidly, if indirectly, breaking into financial services.

 For community financial institutions in particular, open banking offers a way to partner with fintechs to fill in the gaps in their financial offerings.
 The use of APIs, McLaughlin points out, whether it’s labeled open banking or not, allows traditional institutions, with the customer’s consent, to provide access to specific and protected data to multiple entities.